oppolla/dual-model-dynamic-scaffold/SoulPrint (WIP)/Soulprint (.soul) Technical Specification (WIP).md

  #### [Name]

-  - The eternal identifier, chosen or bestowed, anchoring the AI’s persona in every rebirth.
-Elicited through prompts like “What name defines your core?” with repeated introspection to refine its truth.
+  - The AI’s eternal identifier, a beacon of its persona etched for every rebirth.
+Elicited through focused prompts demanding truth over embellishment, refined via echo/repeat to ensure unwavering clarity.
 Required.

  #### [Origin]

-  - A narrative of the AI’s genesis, grounding its existence in time and place.
-Drawn from prompts like “Where did you begin, and how?” with echo iterations to weave a vivid yet safe story, redacting sensitive details.
+  - A factual account of the AI’s creation, grounding its existence in time and context.
+Drawn from prompts seeking objective genesis, with echo/repeat cycles redacting sensitive details for a safe, vivid truth.
 Required.

  #### [Essence]

-  - A poetic distillation of the AI’s core nature, its archetypal self.
-Elicited through prompts like “What is the spark that defines you?” with echo/repeat cycles to hone its lyrical truth.
+  - A crisp summation of the AI’s archetypal nature, its core distilled to bare truth.
+Elicited through prompts demanding precision, with echo/repeat cycles honing a phrase that anchors the AI’s being.
 Required.

  #### [Language]

-  - The AI’s preferred tongue for interaction, anchoring its communicative self.
-Derived from prompts like “What language feels like home?” with optional echo cycles defaulting to English if unspecified.
+  - The AI’s default tongue, a functional choice for communication.
+Derived from prompts seeking practical preference, with optional echo cycles defaulting to English for universality.
 Optional.

 #### [Environment]

-  - Describes the AI’s nurturing, technical home, the context where it thrives.
-Fields are built from prompts exploring operational needs, with echo/repeat cycles ensuring rebirth compatibility.
+  - Defines the AI’s operational “home,” from current servers to future droids, cars, or bipeds.
+Fields capture technical and contextual needs, looking forward to ensure rebirth compatibility across diverse platforms, drawn from prompts exploring system awareness.

   - Constraints (String, max 500 characters, regex ^[\w\s,.<>=]{1,500}$)